 When moving down the group, the melting and boiling points decreases.

-Boiling points increases on moving down from F to I
+Boiling points increases on moving down from fluorine to iodine.

 Melting and boiling points of 3d metals are generally higher than s block elements.